1.1. This Privacy Notice sets out how the Black Country Consortium collects and processes personal data.

 5.1.
 We do not capture or store any personal information about individuals who access our websites, except where you voluntarily choose to give us your personal details via e-mail or by signing up to receive our e-newsletter or other material/information from us.

 5.2.
-We will collect and process personal data in accordance with the General Data Protection Regulation EU 2016/679 and the Data Protection Act 1998 (“the Data Protection Regulations”).
+We will collect and process personal data in accordance with the General Data Protection Regulation UK GDPR and the Data Protection Act 1998 (“the Data Protection Regulations”).